Volunteer Training: Safeguarding

 Use of social media & other communicaton

 You should not connect with your mentee or any other student on social media.
-The only exception is LinkedIn, as this is a business social media platform.
+The only exception is LinkedIn, as this is a social media business platform.

 • Student (if over 18 only)